 Cannas are the only genus of flowering plants that belong to the Cannaceae family.
 These plants aren’t actually true lilies, as most people believe, but are instead more closely related to plants such as ginger, bananas, arrowroots, birds of paradise, and heliconias.

-With their large, attractive foliage, they are popular garden plants.
+With their large, dramatic foliage, they are popular garden plants.
 They are often grown as starches for food (both for animals and humans) and are native to the tropics.

-Despite being native to the tropics, though, these flowers are often grown in more temperate areas.
-They can be grown as houseplants but there are numerous cultivars that have been developed to grow in climates where at least six to eight hours per day of sunlight is attainable.
+Despite being native to the tropics, though, these yellow flowers spotted with red are often grown in more temperate areas.
+They can be grown as houseplants but numerous cultivars have been developed to grow in warm climates where at least six to eight hours per day of sunlight is attainable.

 These flowers are native to tropical and subtropical regions of the Americas and have become naturalized in most places.
 Though most often grown as ornamental plants, either directly in the garden or in pots, they also have many uses in agriculture, jewelry-making, musical instruments, and more.
 In some parts of India, canna lilies are even fermented to produce alcohol!